 The current survey excavated 100 shovel tests with 63 positive (63%) with artifacts.
 Shovel tests were performed at 50-foot intervals until two consecutive negative shovel tests were encountered along the cardinal directions.
-This work expanded the site dimensions to 900 by 600 The soil profiles resembled Seabrook soils, which have an Ap horizon of very dark gravish brown (10YR3/2) loamy fine sand to a depth of 0.8 foot over a dark brown (10YR4/3) or dark yellowish brown (10YR4/4) loamy fine sand.
+This work expanded the site dimensions to 900 by 600 The soil profiles feet. resembled Seabrook soils, which have an Ap horizon of very dark gravish brown (10YR3/2)loamy fine sand to a depth of 0.8 foot over a dark brown (10YR4/3) or dark yellowish brown (10YR4/4) loamy fine sand.
 All artifacts were recovered in the plowzone or Ap horizon.

-As previously mentioned, the site produced artifacts dating from the eighteenth to the nineteenth centuries (Table 20).
-Seven artifact groups are represented at this site including Kitchen (73%), Architecture (19%), Arms (0.5%), Tobacco (3%), Clothing (2%), Personal (0.2%), and Activities (2%).
+As previously the mentioned, site produced artifacts dating from the eighteenth to the nineteenth centuries (Table 20).
+Seven artifact groups are represented at this including site Kitchen (73%), Architecture (19%), Arms

+(0.5%), Tobacco (3%), Clothing (2%), Personal (0.2%), and Activities (2%).

 This assemblage does not precisely match any of the previously proposed artifact patterns, although it certainly bears close resemblance to the Revised Carolina Artifact Pattern, generally associated with late eighteenth and early nineteenth century main settlements.
 The pattern most commonly associated with antebellum slave settlements bears little or no resemblance to the pattern from 38CH487, nor does the pattern associated with Piedmont tenant farmers (there is no well developed coastal tenancy pattern).
 The overall pattern also does not compare well for the one other low country store that has been briefly examined (Table 21).
-The failure to achieve a clear
+The failure to achieve a clear site, it was still briefly recorded.
+No description of artifacts was given in the site form.